xiacijie/Python-Games/README.md

-Classic Atari games built by pygame in python
+games built by pygame in python
 ---------------------------------------------